The Application Options Filter Property Pages

 When you run the Configuration Wizard, it creates Parametric EQ filters automatically from information provided on the Specify the Configuration Properties wizard page.
 Unless you change these filters, they will have the parameter limits specified in this property page.
 Also, if you manually create PEQ filters, their parameter limit values will be as you specify here.
 Setting these parameter limits on this property page is advantageous for several reasons.

 For parametric EQ filters, the limits set on this property sheet are not necessarily the final story.
-On the PEQ Parameter Limits property page of the Optimization Options property sheet, you can set all parameter value limits for all PEQs of a configuration at once, at any time.
+On the PEQ Parameter Limits property pages of the Optimization Options property sheet, you can set parameter value limits for different groupings of PEQs all at once at any time.
 That behavior is in contrast to how the parameter limits specified in these Filter Parameter Defaults property pages work.
 These property pages only affect the parameter value limits for newly created filters.
-The parameter limits specified in the PEQ Parameter Limits property page of the Optimization Options property sheet can alter the filter parameter limits at any time after these filters have been created.
-Be sure to read the PEQ Parameter Limits property page documentation for complete information.
+The parameter limits specified in the PEQ Parameter Limits property pages of the Optimization Options property sheet can alter the filter parameter limits at any time after these filters have been created.
+Be sure to read the documentation for the PEQ Parameter Limits property pages for complete information.

 The LPF Parameter Defaults Property Page